huichen/consistent_service/README.md

 ## Run example

+Start a few busybox containers with different ports

+    docker run -d -p 8081:8081 busybox
+    docker run -d -p 8082:8082 busybox

 Go to example dir and

     go run main.go --endpoints=http://<your etcd endpoint ip:port> --service_name=/services/busybox

-In another terminal, start and then stop a few containers under different ports like following

-    docker run -it -p 8081:8081 busybox
-    docker run -it -p 8082:8082 busybox

-Check how a service node is assigned accordingly.
+Then stop/restart a few containers and check how a service node is assigned accordingly.